Seasonal Sips: A Curated Selection of the Best Wines for the Holidays

 Pair it: Pair a lighter, white sherry with olives, or sharp cheeses like Manchego or Cheddar.
 It also matches well with shellfish, like oysters or clams, as well as charcuterie.
 Darker, dessert sherry should accompany gingerbread cookies.

 Remember, these are just suggestions, and you should drink what you love to celebrate the holidays.
 Pairings are also optional, we won’t judge on how you combine your favorite wine with your favorite foods.
 Different palettes enjoy different tastes, and these are just suggestions.

 Whatever you’re drinking this holiday season, enjoy yourself responsibly, and make it memorable.
 Winetraveler wishes you a wonderful end to the year and the best for 2021.
 Cheers!

 You are reading “The Best Wines and Wine Styles To Drink During Christmas” Back To Top

-Christmas wine, Christmas dinner wine pairings: red wine and food pairings
+wines for the holidays, Christmas wine, Christmas dinner wine pairings: red wine and food pairings

 If you enjoyed this guide, make sure you register to become a Winetraveler for free!
 You’ll get access to all of our content and interact with other Winetravelers and for travel inspiration around the world.
 Be sure to follow along with us on Instagram as we continue to feature more exciting destinations.